IFE-Fiware/governance-authority/documents/README.md

   service: "http://vault-common.common.svc.cluster.local:8200"  # local service path to your vault
   role: dev-int-role                              # role created in vault for access
   secretEngine: dev-int                           # container for secrets in your vault

-values:
-  repo_URL: https://code.europa.eu/simpl/simpl-open/development/agents/governance-authority.git   # repo URL
-  branch: v1.2.1                    # branch of repo with values - for released version it should be the release branch

 monitoring:
   enabled: true                     # you can set it to false if you don't have common monitoring stack